 The Company is exposed to financial risk through its financial assets, insurance liabilities and reinsurance assets.
-In particular, the key financial risk is that the proceeds from its financial assets are not sufficient to fund the obligations arising from its insurance and investment contracts, which can be driven by changes in the market value of assets or through changes to expectations on future yields, particularly as a result of prolonged uncertainty due to the ongoing Covid-19 pandemic and the more current Russian Ukraine conflict.
+In particular, the key financial risk is that the proceeds from its financial assets are not sufficient to fund the obligations arising from its insurance and investment contracts, which can be driven by changes in the market value of assets or through changes to expectations on future yields, particularly as a result of prolonged uncertainty due to the ongoing Russian Ukraine conflict and the looming economic slowdown coupled with unprecedented inflationary pressures currently being sustained.

-In light of the global outbreak of Covid-19, the Company keeps closely monitoring developments and the potential impact on the Company's ability to meet its insurance liabilities.
+In light of the above, the Company keeps monitoring economic developments and the potential impact on the Company's ability to meet its insurance liabilities.
 The Company is actively monitoring developments, identifying potential risks, designing and implementing risk mitigation actions to ensure business continuity, limit damages and safeguard its solvency.
-Covid-19 may also have a longer term impact on mortality risk which is as yet undetermined or on lapses.
+Moreover, although Covid-19 is close to being declassified from being a pandemic, there may still be a longer term impact on mortality risk, which is as yet undetermined.
 Changes to assumptions can materially impact the Company's profit and solvency ratio.

-The Russian - Ukraine conflict that started on the 24 of February 2022 has magnified uncertainty in all economic sectors including financial services and insurance.
-The Company is actively monitoring the developments and assessing the impact of the sanctions currently being imposed.
-IVALIFE has an insignificant level of exposure to Russian policyholders or asset exposures to Russia/Ukraine and thus we don't expect any direct impact on our business performance.
-Nonetheless, the conflict itself created instability within the international financial market which could have an indirect impact on the value of the Company's underlying investments.
-Furthermore, the Maltese economy has limited dependency on Russian investors and we therefore do not anticipate any material deterioration in the broader business environment in which IVALIFE operates.
+The Russian - Ukraine conflict that started mid-February 2022 had magnified uncertainty in all economic sectors including financial services and insurance.
+The Company actively monitors the developments and assesses the impact of the sanctions currently being imposed.
+IVALIFE has an insignificant level of exposure to Russian policyholders while no asset exposures to Russia/Ukraine and thus we don't expect any direct impact on our business performance.